miohtama/caipirinha/docs/content/pages/04_contribute.rst

 ==============

-If you feel the mission of high quality online communication and guiding people is close to your heart we are open for submission.
+If you feel the mission of high quality online communication and guiding people is close to your heart *Good Question* is open for submission.

 .. contents :: :local: